erlsci/erlinotify/README.md

 inotify
 =======

-Notification of inotify events
+Supervisted Erlang binding for inotify

 ## Description

-The library interfaces with inotify using erlang NIF.
+The library interfaces with inotify using and Erlang NIF.
 The NIF spawns off a thread which then polls the inotify file descriptor for any changes to a watched descriptor.

 ## Installation